Menu

 Program Overview

 Morrison provides leadership and benefits to ensure a quality distance education dietetic program.
 Students will be exposed to a wide variety of experiences and collaborate with healthcare experts.
 Although the students will be located in various areas of the country, the education requirements and expectations will remain equal.
 All students, regardless of location, will participate in the online education requirements including completion of recorded and animated presentation modules, live webinars, and case study presentations, all using technologies supported through the internship.
-Through an online course management system, the program director, preceptors, and students will have a centralized location to aide in the progress and evaluation of the interns.
+Through an online course management system, the program director, preceptors, and students will have a centralized location to aid in the progress and evaluation of the interns.

-For 2023, Morrison Healthcare DI will offer:
+For 2024, Morrison Healthcare DI will offer:

-Track 1: Sept 2023-March 2024; 40 hours/wk, Monday-Friday; Admission requirement: DPD Verification Statement with completed MS degree by August 2023
+Track 1: Aug 2024-March 2025; 40 hours/wk, Monday-Friday; Admission requirement: DPD Verification Statement with completed MS degree by July 2024

-Track 2: Sept 2023-April 2024; 32 hours/wk, Monday-Thurs; Admission requirement: BS degree, DPD Verification statement, 18 hours completed toward master’s degree.
+Track 2: Aug 2024-April 2025; 32 hours/wk, Monday-Thurs; Admission requirement: BS degree, DPD Verification statement, 18 hours completed toward master’s degree.

 The program schedule and supervised practice rotation guidelines are as follows: